By Michael Tetreault, Editor-In-Chief

 Are these characteristics or traits in you?
 There’s only one way to find out.

 “I believe one of the keys to the continuing growth of Direct Primary Care (DPC) is integrating it within the employer sponsored health plans,” says Mason Reiner, CEO of R-Health, “which remain the primary means for paying for healthcare for the majority of Americans.
 However, for DPC to be a viable option for employers, there needs to be a critical mass of physicians offering it as an option in the employer’s geographic area.
 That is why we have focused over the past year on expanding our panel of affiliated physicians offering DPC in the Philadelphia region to nearly 100 (and growing), including Family Physicians, Internal Medicine Physicians and Pediatricians.
 The strong geographic coverage we have in the region has been a critical factor for the employer groups we have added as clients.”

 Expert Advice, Guidance and Resources.

-Our focus at CMT is on reporting and writing the news — not to sell you someone or something.
-You should choose who you work with — but you should choose wisely.
-Here’s where you start.
-By popular demand, we’ve assembled and added categories (CLICK HERE …) to help doctors, business-owners and individuals connect with trusted, ethical, relational and knowledgeable experts in the concierge medicine and direct primary care marketplace that people can trust and we’ve thoroughly examined.
+By popular demand, we’ve assembled and added categories CLICK HERE [access our Bookstore]… to help doctors, business-owners and individuals connect with trusted, ethical, relational and knowledgeable insight in the concierge medicine and direct primary care marketplace that people can trust and we’ve thoroughly examined.